Looking south-east over the Silver Wattles

 A GUIDE TO FLOWERS & PLANTS OF TASMANIA

-Now in its fourth edition, this beautifully illustrated guide has been extensively revised, with updated text and many new pictures.
-It is an invaluable companion and reference for bushwalkers, tourists and all those interested in the Tasmanian countryside.
+Now in its fifth edition, this beautifully illustrated guide has been extensively revised, with additional species, updated text and many new pictures.

-For ease of identification each of the species described is accompanied by one or more photographs.
-The text includes all information necessary to help identify the plants: size, description, flowering time, appearance of the flowers and the type of habitat where you may expect to find them.
+For ease of identification each of the 300 species described is illustrated by one or more photographs.
+The text includes all information necessary to help identify the plants: size, description, flowering time, appearance of the flowers and other parts of the plant, and the type of habitat where you may expect to find them.

-The book also includes an introduction to the vegetation of Tasmania, illustrations of leaf shapes and a glossary.
-A review of the guide by Mark Wapstra appeared in the Tasmanian Field Naturalists journal The Tasmanian Naturalist in 2008.
+The book also includes an introduction to the vegetation of Tasmania, diagrams of leaf shapes and the parts of a flower, and a glossary of common terms.
+A review of the guide by Peter Dowde appeared in the March 2019 edition of Eucryphia, the newsletter of the Australian Plants Society Tasmania.
+An article was also in the Mercury's magazine tasweekend by Jennifer Stackhouse, March 16 -17.

 Copyright © Launceston Field Naturalists Club | Website design by Karen Manning